 Home sweet home

 In my opinion, the band could have used some help from Irish wordsmith John Banville who writes in one of his novels that the function of home is "to still the self's unanswerable questionings."
-Those of you who are familiar with Banville's dark humor won't be surprised to learn that the unreliable narrator who makes this observation spends the entire novel searching in a vain for meaning, sense and home.
+Those of you who are familiar with Banville's dark humor won't be surprised to learn that the unreliable narrator who makes this observation spends the entire novel searching in a vain for meaning and home.

 No less a philosopher than Martin Heidegger invokes the home in support of his contention that place "is the locale of the truth of being."
 Lauded by one scholarly authority as the philosopher who "provides us with perhaps the most important sustained inquiry into place to be found in the history of Western thought," Heidegger is clearly not a figure to be trifled with, even if you find, as I do, that his prose at times comes close to gibberish.